 Almost $330 million of bonds were created in the securitization of prime fixed-rate jumbo loans, with Standard & Poor’s assigning top grades to $310.5 million, the ratings firm said in a statement.
 The transaction priced today, according to a person familiar with offering who asked not to be identified, citing a lack of authorization to speak publicly.

 Credit Suisse teamed with Chimera Investment Corp.
-(CIM) on a $741 million deal in March to join Redwood Trust Inc. (RWT) as the only issuers of so-called non-agency securities backed by new U.S. mortgages since the market collapsed in 2008 amid soaring defaults and plunging real estate values.
+(CIM:US) on a $741 million deal in March to join Redwood Trust Inc. (RWT:US) as the only issuers of so-called non-agency securities backed by new U.S. mortgages since the market collapsed in 2008 amid soaring defaults and plunging real estate values.
 Transactions in recent years have been tied to better-quality loans.

 The pool of loans in today’s deal “contains borrowers with a median multiple of liquid cash reserves to current mortgage payment of 36 times,” S&P said, referring to the ratio between homeowners’ assets such as money in the bank and housing bills.

 Similar to Credit Suisse’s March transaction, the names of a $425 million deal in June by the Swiss bank and today’s offering also contain the letters CIM, matching the stock ticker of Chimera.
 Fitch Ratings had said Chimera bought the junior- ranked slices of Credit Suisse’s initial securitization.

 Katherine Herring, a spokeswoman for Credit Suisse in New York, declined to comment, as did Jay Diamond, a spokesman for Chimera, a New York-based real estate investment trust that’s run by a unit of Annaly Capital Management Inc. (NLY:US)